dietrichm/dotfiles/README.md

 # 💻 dotfiles

-This repository contains configuration files, Vimscript and [Lua](https://neovim.io/doc/user/lua.html) code, and shell scripts for my software development environment on Linux.
+This repository contains configuration files, Vimscript and [Lua](https://neovim.io/doc/user/lua.html) code, and shell scripts for my programming environment on Linux.
 The centrepieces of this environment are [kitty](https://sw.kovidgoyal.net/kitty/) and [Tmux](https://github.com/tmux/tmux) running one [Neovim](https://neovim.io/) instance and any number of zsh shells per project.

-At the moment, the configuration is tailored to developing in Python, PHP, Go, JavaScript and TypeScript.
+If you are looking for my Neovim config, you can find it in [`nvim/.config/nvim`](nvim/.config/nvim).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->